 - Shuffle the cards and place them face down next to the thermometer game board.

 - If a player reaches the freezing point (0), he's out.
-If a player reaches 37 degrees again, he might want to pick another card.
 And, if a player lands on the same space as someone who's already occupying that space, they move forward (black) 10 degrees.

 - Whoever reaches the boiling point first wins!